IzaacMammadov/docs.urbit.org/content/courses/hoon-school/_index.md

 Note that the list includes two separate whitespace forms: `ace` for a single space `␣`; `gap` is either two or more spaces `␣␣` or a line break `\n`.
-In Hoon, the only whitespace significance is the distinction between `ace` and `gap`—i.e., the distinction between one space and more than one.
+In Hoon, the only whitespace significance is the distinction between `ace` and `gap`- i.e., the distinction between one space and more than one.